hdnguyen1802/transformer-from-scratch/README.md

 1. **Preprocess the Data:**
    - Tokenize, create vocabulary, and prepare `<sos>`, `<eos>`, `<pad>` tokens if using a custom pipeline.
-   - If your code is already set up to handle `train.en` and `train.vi`, just ensure the files are in the correct directory.

 2. **Run the Training Script or Notebook:**
    - `main.ipynb` typically contains code to: